SomeOddCodeGuy/WilmerAI/README.md

 The provided scripts are designed to streamline the process by setting up a virtual environment.
 However, you can safely ignore them if you prefer manual installation.

+#### Script arguments for .bat, .sh and .py files:

-> **NOTE:** When running either the bat file, the sh file or the python file, all three now accept "--ConfigDirectory"
+**NOTE**: When running either the bat file, the sh file or the python file, all three now accept the following OPTIONAL arguments:

-> and "--User" arguments.
-So, for example: "bash run_macos.sh --ConfigDirectory "/users/socg/Public/configs" --User "single-model-assistant".
-This means that you can start up multiple instances of wilmer at once with a single install
-> folder,
-> and that you don't have to update the current-user anymore if you dont want to.
-Specifying --User will ignore
-> current-user.json.
+* "--ConfigDirectory": Directory where your config files can be found.
+By default, this is the "Public" folder within the Wilmer root.
+* "--LoggingDirectory": The directory where file logs, if enabled, are stored.
+Be default file logging is turned OFF, and in the event that they are enabled in the user json, they default to going to the "logs" folder in the Wilmer root
+* "--User": The user that you want to run under.

+So, for example, consider the following possible runs:

+* `bash run_macos.sh` (will use user specified in _current-user.json, configs in "Public", logs in "logs")
+* `bash run_macos.sh --User "single-model-assistant"` (will default to public for configs and "log" for logs)
+* `bash run_macos.sh --ConfigDirectory "/users/socg/Public/configs" --User "single-model-assistant"` (will just
+  use default for "logs"
+* `bash run_macos.sh --ConfigDirectory "/users/socg/Public/configs" --User "single-model-assistant" --LoggingDirectory
+  "/users/socg/wilmerlogs"`

+This these optional arguments allow users to spin up multiple instances of WilmerAI, each instance using a different user profile, logging to a different place, and specifying configs at a different location, if desired.

 ### Step 2 Fast Route: Use Pre-made Users